patterns > Pantsville Press

 Quiescent

-In the summer of 2022, I realized that maintaining a back catalog of hundreds of patterns was kind of overwhelming.
+In the summer of 2022, I realized that I found maintaining a back catalog of hundreds of patterns overwhelming.
 I couldn’t do it and still release new things.
 So I took my old patterns down so I could keep doing new work.

-Since then, a handful of my favorites have come back, and lovely new things have come out.
-But the vast majority of the old patterns are retired and will no longer be generally available.
+A few favorites have come back, and lots of new things have come out!
+But the vast majority of the old patterns are retired and are no longer generally available.

-However, enough folks have asked about some old favorites that I’m planning to make many of the retired patterns available for a few days once or twice a year (most likely in late spring and then again in the fall around Thanksgiving).
+However, enough folks have asked about old favorites that I make many of the retired patterns available for a few days twice a year (usually in early summer and around Thanksgiving).

-- If you see the buy buttons on this page, you’ve caught it on one of the days it’s available, and you’re welcome to grab it!
+- If you see the buy buttons on this page, you’ve caught it on one of the days it’s available!

 - If you don’t see the buy buttons on this page, then it’s not currently available.

-- If you want to hear when the retired patterns will be available, subscribe to the mailing list or patreon, or keep an eye on my instagram.
+- If you want to hear when the retired patterns are available, subscribe to the mailing list or patreon, or keep an eye on my instagram.

 Quiescent adjective marked by inactivity or rest